 Knife sections must be installed on the top side of the knife back (the side with the SCH Logo).
-The bolts should be tightened to between 120 - 150 in-lbs, (13.5 - 17 Nm).
+The bolts should be tightened to 115 in-lbs, (13 Nm).

 6.2.5 - Center Overlap (Double Knife)

 If a header has a double knife drive, the two knives will overlap at the center of the header.
 The sickle sections where the knives overlap use countersunk fasteners to provide a smooth surface over which the other end of the knife slides.